Rootkitsmm-zz/Borland-AccuRev-StackoverFlow/README.md

 after some reversing and  analyzing functions that use above string i decide to use another way to finding bug

-ZDI said vulnerable function is accessible remotely so I start read RLM manual to find out how it work RLM have Web interface it start http server on port 5054 , with the help of burpsuite we can view all http parameters in post or get requests after fuzzing Web interface i found target "licfile" parameter in one  Post request
+ZDI said vulnerable function is accessible remotely so I start read RLM manual to find out how it work RLM have Web interface it start http server on port 5054 , with the help of burpsuite we can view all http parameters in post or get requests, after fuzzing Web interface i found target "licfile" parameter in one Post request
 ![alt tag](https://raw.githubusercontent.com/Rootkitsmm/Borland-AccuRev-StackoverFlow/master/burpsuite.png)

 for checking licfile parameter vulnerability with help of BurpSuite i send big string parameter to web server